 There are 6 main types of buttercreams and they fall into two categories – creamed butter and cubed butter.
 In fact, if you want to learn how to make all 6 buttercreams, and master making frosting once and for all be sure to check out my Buttercream Basics Guide

 American buttercream falls into the creamed butter category is by far the easiest of all the buttercreams to make.
-German or Flour are two more creamed butter buttercreams similar to American buttercream.
+German buttercream or Flour buttercream (or ermine frosting) are two more creamed butter buttercreams similar to American buttercream.
 A little more involved but less sweet.

 Here Is A Breakdown Of American Buttercream: